kexiZeroing/FE-Learning-notes/README.md

 - `git log --pretty=format:"%h %ad%x09%an%x09%s" --date=short` (%h = commit hash, %x09 = tab, %an = author name, %ad = author date, %s = subject)
 - Browser notepad: `data:text/html,<html contenteditable>`
 - Ever struggled with some forgotten processes taking over a port you're trying to use?
 Just run `npx kill-port [port-number]`
+- Type `printenv` in the terminal to list all the default environment variables.
+- Learn a command quickly https://tldr.sh and can install it from `npm install -g tldr`